cmontesano/xappt/README.md

 $ touch __init__.py
 ```

-We're created a folder named "temp", and inside of that a folder named "xappt_plugin".
+We're created a folder named "temp", and inside that a folder named "xappt_plugin".

-The reason for the two folders is so that we can add "temp" to `XAPPT_PLUGIN_PATH`, so that the "xappt_plugin" folder can be found inside of it.
+The reason for the two folders is so that we can add "temp" to `XAPPT_PLUGIN_PATH`, so that the "xappt_plugin" folder can be found inside it.
 We'll get to that momentarily.

 Then we create a new file in "xappt_plugin" named `__init__.py`.